Why do you need to care for your art?

 Carefully remove the poster from the tube (it will be rolled in protective acid-free paper).
 Unroll the print, and then very gently roll it back on itself – i.e. in the opposite direction.
 This should help flatten it.

-Original watercolour paintings and poster prints all need to be framed behind glass (or Perspex) for best protection.
-This is because watercolour paints, printing inks, and paper can get easily damaged by moisture and other elements when left exposed.
-Unlike acrylic paintings (which are generally more stable and hardwearing and have protective varnishes) original watercolour paintings and prints need a little extra care.
+All prints should be framed behind glass or Perspex for best protection.
+This is because printing inks and paper can get easily damaged by moisture and other elements when left exposed.

 Enjoy your artwork for years to come

-If you follow these tips for how to care for your art, and generally use common sense when handling and displaying your original paintings, prints, and textile pieces, your artwork should last for years to come.
+Following these tips for how to care for your art, and generally using common sense when handling and displaying your original paintings and prints, your artwork should last for years to come.

 If you have any questions about caring for your art, feel free to get in touch.